RESECT is a new GLOBAL prospective multi-centre international observational study starting in 2020.

 Anybody anywhere in the world who works in a centre performing TURBT can take part.

-There is strong evidence which guides the optimal management of non muscle invasive bladder cancer (NMIBC), particularly in how the initial resection should be performed and in the use of single dose postoperative intravesical chemotherapy with Mitomycin-C (SI-MMC).
+There is strong evidence which guides the optimal management of non muscle invasive bladder cancer (NMIBC), particularly in how the initial resection should be performed and in the use of single dose postoperative intravesical chemotherapy with Mitomycin-C (SI-MMC) (or equivalent agent).
 We know that achieving a “good quality” NMIBC surgery results in improved accuracy of diagnosis and reduced recurrence rates.
-The European Association of Urology (EAU) guidelines include clear and easily measurable recommendations related to transurethral resection of bladder tumour (TURBT) and MMC use, based on best available evidence.
+The international guidelines include clear and easily measurable recommendations related to transurethral resection of bladder tumour (TURBT) and MMC use, based on best available evidence.
 Despite this there is anecdotal evidence that practice varies widely and this may impact on oncological outcomes.

 Benefits of getting involved: